emiyl/psvimgtools-frontend/README.md

 7. Automatic updates, Will automatically scan for new updates and ask if u want to install

 # EasyInstallers
-HiddenApps - Install ★Hidden Applications -- [Account Switching](https://pastebin.com/raw/CiTUyjr4) [3.60 & 3.65]
+HiddenApps - Install ★Hidden Applications -- Enables [Account Switching](https://pastebin.com/raw/CiTUyjr4) [3.60 & 3.65]
 Skype - Install the Skype App -- The one from PSN [3.63 Or Lower]
 ARK - Patch a PSP Game with ARK-2 -- PSP/PSX ISO Loader [3.63 Or Lower]
 PSMRuntime - Install the Playstation(R)Mobule Runtime v2.01 [All FW]